leonzwrx/homelab-wiki/general_linux_guides/darktable.md

 8. Watermark

 **AFTERWARDS**
+1. Check for any clipping (o)
-1. Export photo, (re) apply any styles
+2. Export photo, (re) apply any styles
-2. Tag as needed including style
+3. Tag as needed including style
-3. Geotag
+4. Geotag
+5. Rate and/or apply color rating

 ## Masking
 **Example - Parametric**